By Matt Watson

 Building community in a new neighborhood is no small task, but Michelle Baros – like her grandfather before her – is up to the challenge.

-When Baros’ grandfather relocated from the historic Auraria neighborhood to make way for the Auraria Campus, he became the first of five generations to take up residence in Denver’s Athmar Park.
+When Baros’ grandfather relocated from the historical Auraria neighborhood to make way for the Auraria Campus, he became the first of five generations to take up residence in Denver’s Athmar Park.
 Baros still lives in her grandfather’s home in the community her family helped build – but not for much longer.

 Her grandfather’s move from Auraria set in motion a chain of events that resulted in Baros going to college on a full scholarship while working toward her lifelong dream of becoming a business owner.
 Soon, that chain will culminate in Baros moving from her grandfather’s Athmar Park home to build community in a new metro area neighborhood, where she intends to open a 7-Eleven franchise.